 Committed to the community

-We also host events that are open to all members of the community, including those on Memorial Day, Día de los Muertos and other events throughout the holiday season.
+We also host events that are open to all members of the community, including those on Mother's Day, Father's Day, Memorial Day, Día de los Muertos and other events throughout the holiday season.

-For Memorial Day, we invite keynote speakers from around the country to join us.
-We also display military vehicles throughout the cemetery, and the U.S. Air Force band provides music for guests to enjoy.
+For Memorial Day, the final resting place of each known veteran is decorated with an American flag.
+Keynote speakers from around the country are invited to join us for a special ceremony, and the U.S. Air Force band provides music for guests to enjoy.
+We also display military vehicles throughout the cemetery.

-On Día de los Muertos, we host a memorial service and celebration that includes live dance performances, face painting and sugar skulls.
+On Día de los Muertos, we host a memorial mass and celebration, highlighted by traditional sweet bread, champurrado, live music and ceremonial dancers.

 During the holiday season, the community is invited to our Service of Remembrance and candle-lighting ceremony.
-Families who have lost loved ones bring photos and notes to place on our Christmas tree.
+Families who have lost loved ones bring photos and notes to place on our Christmas trees, while enjoying live music and refreshments.

 We also host an Angel of Hope memorial service every year, honoring children who have passed away.
 This is always a gentle and heartfelt way for families to remember and includes a monarch butterfly release.